DataDog/ansible-datadog/README.md

 ### Debian stretch

+**Note:** this information applies to versions of the role prior to 4.9.0.
+Since 4.9.0, the `apt_key` module is no longer used by the role.

 On Debian Stretch, the `apt_key` module used by the role requires an additional system dependency to work correctly.
 The dependency (`dirmngr`) is not provided by the module.
 Add the following configuration to your playbooks to make use of the present role:

 ```yml